Skip to main content

 Magnetic resonance imaging (MRI) scan.
 The child lies on a table that slides into the MRI machine, which takes a series of detailed pictures of areas inside the body.
 The positioning of the child on the table depends on the part of the body being imaged.

-• CT scan (CAT scan): This procedure uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body, taken from different angles.
+A CT scan uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body, taken from different angles.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
-In childhood liver cancer, a CT scan of the chest and abdomen is usually done.

 EnlargeComputed tomography (CT) scan; drawing shows a child lying on a table that slides through the CT scanner, which takes a series of detailed x-ray pictures of areas inside the body.